-You can do a lot of things at the two public compost sites in Porter County:
+Porter County residents, you can do a lot of things at the two public compost sites:

 - Drop off your organic waste.